axlemn/plot-.xyz/README.md

 To change the regex applied, change init\_timestamps.regex.
 To change what command is run, edit the update function in run\_script.py.
 Update interval is controlled by the call to watch in main.sh.

-Known Bugs
+Usage Notes
 ===========
+Be cautious with timestamps file if you write several to the same place.
-- If the timestamp file (either the default or the given name) is for a different directory, the previous file will be overwritten!
+- If the timestamp file named (or default) is meant for a different directory, the previous file will be overwritten, currently without check.
 - If the timestamp file exists, but is not of expected format (pickled set of timestamps), the script will fail.

-As commented in init\_timestamps.py, the timestamps.txt file is created once at the beginning of each session, if the file does not already exist, this may cause unnecessary updating if the timestamps file is outdated.
+This is usually harmless, but may result in overwriting of the timestamp file.

 Changelog
 ==========
-- Allows optional input of name of text file to use for timestamps, allowing more flexibility when using the script for multiple directories.
+- Added some checks to the